Last Updated: March 2026

 Step 3: Book Your Appointment

 When to book: You can apply as early as 6 months before your trip and no later than 15 days before departure.
-Aim for 2–3 months before your travel date to allow processing time.
+Aim for 2–3 months before your travel date.

 Start Your Application →Step 4: Attend Your Appointment